4 min read | 30 November, 2017 By Rachael Down

 There is often confusion surrounding the differences between an employee and a worker.

-It is important to remember that all employees are workers, but employees have extra employment rights that don’t apply to workers who aren’t employees.
+It is important to remember that all employees are workers, but employees have extra employment rights that workers don't have.

-Employers need to make the employment status of the people working for them clear as soon as possible.
-This is because as an employer, you are liable for the majority of your people's employment rights.
+Employers need to make the employment status of the people working for them clear.
+This is because employers are liable for the majority of their people's employment rights.

 Employees are entitled to the same rights as workers plus: